cilliagustin/track-e.i/README.md

     Add Submit Button images

+#### Footer
+This is located at the bottom of the website and has two links (one to my GitHub profile and one to send me an email) and a button that starts the tutorial

+    Add Footer images

+#### Tutorial Button
+This button is located at the right corner of the footer and starts a tutorial of the website.
+When this is pressed the DOM will be repopulated with data so the user can see how to use all the features the website offers.

+    Add Tutorial Button images

 ### Features Left to Implement
     have ideas on what you'd like to add in the future? add them here!! assessors LOVE seeing future concepts!
 ## Technologies Used